AlexanderProd/jam-stack-box/README.md

 The build happens inside a Docker container to assure that a stable enviroment is provided.
 Once the build is finished the static files are saved to a dedicated folder inside of `sites-public`.

 Feel free to contact me on Twitter [@alexanderhorl](https://twitter.com/alexanderhorl) or send me a mail (on my GitHub profile) if you like this project or would want to know more about it.

 ## ⚠️ Prerequisites

 - You need to have a running Docker instance on your machine.
   Currently only Docker on Linux or MacOS is supported.
-- Even though its called JAMStackBox, currently only sites based on [GatsbyJS](https://www.gatsbyjs.org) are supported.
+- Currently only sites based on [GatsbyJS](https://www.gatsbyjs.org) are supported.
   Feel free to contribute by editing the builder to support other static site generators.

 ## 🚀 Quick Start